airyhq/airy/README.md

 - `frontend`

-  This directory contains the code of the "inbox", "admin" applications, and the frontend libraries used by both modules.
+  This directory contains the code for the UI components library and a demo epplication that uses the library and a basic subset of the API.

 - `infrastructure`